 Thus, you can find repeated cells in Excel using the Conditional Formatting application.

-Read More: How to Repeat Cell Value X Times in Excel (6 Easy Methods)
+Read More: How to Find Repeated Numbers in Excel

 2. Using IF and COUNTIF Functions to Find Repeated Cells